-No student will receive credit for the same course twice.
-If any course is repeated in which credit hours are earned, the student's permanent record will be adjusted by subtracting the hours of the lower grade from the total hours earned.
+Excepting those cases specifically and explicitly outlined in course and program descriptions, no student will receive credit for the same course twice If any course is repeated in which credit hours are earned, the student's permanent record will be adjusted by subtracting the hours of the lower grade from the total hours earned.
 Credit hours will then be recorded for only the higher grade.
-Students are responsible for notifying the Registrar's Office when a course is being repeated by indicating the repetition in the space provided on the registration form.
-Courses in which students have received a grade of F may only be repeated at JCSU.
+If the final grade was "F" (failure), students may not retake failed JCSU course(s) at another college or university without prior approval from the Dean of his or her college.
+This exception may not exceed a total of 13 credit hours throughout the duration of the students' academic catalog in which he or she entered.